 15.2.
 Unpaid sums

-If the subscription is cancelled, regardless of the reason, the Issuing Company will invoice unpaid sums due for the Membership, including skiing days used.
+If the subscription is cancelled, regardless of the reason, the Issuing Company will invoice unpaid sums due for the Subscription, including skiing days used.
 Any late payment fees as detailed in article 8.4, will be added to these sums, if applicable.

 ARTICLE 16.
 Claims